 Company car vs mileage allowance -company car tax explained

-A contractor company car
+A contractor company vehicle

 Calculate the benefits and tax on company car

-HMRC will need the fuel type and other details of your vehicle when you report the benefits to them on form P11D.
+HMRC need the fuel type and other details of your vehicle when you report the benefits to them on form P11D.
 Therefore, as mentioned, when we look at how to work out company car tax, this is calculated on the BIK.
 Indeed, when we work out the car’s P11D benefit in kind, this is based on either:

-- The car’s CO2 emissions when it is a regular petrol or diesel car, and most hybrid cars.
+- The car’s CO2 emissions when it’s a regular petrol or diesel car, and most hybrid cars.
 CO2 represents the amount of carbon dioxide that the vehicle emits.
 Therefore, once the CO2 emissions figure is known, you can calculate the percentage rate.
 Certainly, in turn, this is applied to the car’s list price to calculate the BIK.

 Company and personal taxes